magronp/pu-iter/README.md

 We also provide piano notes from the [MAPS database](http://www.tsi.telecom-paristech.fr/aao/en/2010/07/08/maps-database-a-piano-database-for-multipitch-estimation-and-automatic-transcription-of-music/), as well as the corresponding loading function `get_data_MAPS_notes`.
 This is intended to reproduce the results of the article on piano sounds, which corresponds to the script `plot_res_piano`.

-### Phase recovery
+### Scripts

-The experiments conducted in the paper rely on two phase recovery algorithms.
-The corresponding functions can be found in the `functions` folder, and are named `pu_iter.m` and `wiener_filters.m`.
-You can use those functions on any song you'd like, provided the STFT of the mixture and magnitude/variances estimates.

 The script to reproduce the experiments are placed in the `scripts` folder.
-They will notably record audio files in the `audio_files` folder, and some metrics (SDR, SIR and SAR) in the `metrics` folder.
+They will notably record audio files in the `audio_files` folder, and some metrics (SDR, SIR and SAR, but also inconsistency or various cost functions) in the `metrics` folder.